 For when it is cooler, this is a great jacket.
 It is also waterproof and breathable, but not as much as the Gore jacket above.
 It’s 337 grams and rolls up to the size of a water bottle.
 I use this on cool days, and for light ran.
 It’s a really nice jacket, just wish they didn’t have such a large logo on the arm or it could be used in more formal settings.

-I picked this up in Poland last year during the North Cape – Tarifa race.
 I like vests because they are not only good for when it is cool, but this is bright orange which improves my visibility.
-Even if the orange is fading .
-Half a water bottle in size and 120 grams.
+Super light and very packable.
+My new favourite.

 De Soto Arm Coolers / UV Protection